Volcomix/webcomponents/slides.md

 Instead we will see what are the Web Standards around Web Components, how to use those directly and see how far we can go today in modern browser...
 In pure vanilla js!

+---

+## Web Components

+- Custom elements
+- Shadow DOM
+- HTML templates
+- ES modules

+Notes:
+Let's start by the standards.
+The Web Components consist of 4 specs: Custom elements, shadow DOM, HTML templates, and sometimes ES modules is also included as being one of the Web Components standards.
+We will run into each of those to understand the basics.
+Then we will try to implement a real world example and see what are common pitfalls and common practices.

+---

+## Web Components

+- **Custom elements**
+- Shadow DOM
+- HTML templates
+- ES modules

+Notes:
+First: custom elements.

+---

+## Custom elements

+Notes: